Will this scope handle my rifle's recoil?

 You can use the ballistic reticle at any magnification with accurate measurement markings.

-Although FFP reticles are difficult to see at low power, like 3-5X, it’s really not an issue since most scopes with FFP are outfitted for those long range shots where low power magnification is hardly ever used.
+Although FFP reticles are difficult to see at low power, like 3-5X, it's really not an issue since the best first focal plane scopes are outfitted for those long range shots where low power magnification is hardly ever used.

 With distances like these, there's no compromising on cost.